ajlaporte/using-structured-data-seo/README.md

 # Companion repository for using Structured Data (Schema Markup) in HubSpot for SEO
 This is a companion repository to upcoming article on "Using Structured Data (Schema Markup) in HubSpot for SEO" that will be published on the developers.hubspot.com blog

+You can view the code by going to the [blog-post.html](blog-post.html) template above.